 So We are fishing in the wind, now what?

 Right then, we have to be a little bit sensible about our approach to surf fishing with metals.
 Therefore, there are a few things we need to take into consideration before we cast out that metal lure.

-How heavy are the metal you are useing?
+How heavy is the metal you are using?

 This is vitally important that you are careful with your choice of metal lures for surf fishing.
-However, we know that we may need some extra weight for punching that lure into the wind.
-Realistically, normal hard lures are pretty crap for casting into the wind, or even a crosswind for that matter.
+However, we know that we may need some extra weight to punch that lure into the wind.
+Realistically, normal hard lures are pretty crap for casting into the wind, or even a crosswind, for that matter.
 So we need to go heavier.
 Therefore, we must make sure our lure rod is capable of casting out the correct weight.

 Choosing The right rod for the job

-Luckily, for me, I have an old carp rod that I had originally used for lure fishing back in the eighties.
+Luckily for me, I have an old carp rod that I had originally used for lure fishing back in the eighties.
 Blimey, the rods have definitely come on leaps and bounds since then.
-To be honest, that would suit my needs absolutely fine because I can cast a heavy metal without worrying whether or not my rod is going to snap or not.
+That would suit my needs absolutely fine because I can cast a heavy metal without worrying whether or not my rod is going to snap or not.
 Please note: I’m not advising you to go out and buy a carp rod.